python/cpython/Doc/library/tkinter.rst

    This command will load the TkDND library and is called when ``Tk`` class is instantiated.
 However, if the library is installed in a different directory, this method will need to be called manually to load the library.
-   If the TkDND library has been found, ``True`` wil be returned, otherwise ``False`` will be returned.
+   If the TkDND library has been found, ``True`` will be returned, otherwise ``False`` will be returned.

    If the TkDND library has already been successfully loaded, ``True`` will be